Коррозионностойкие стали

-Reading process
+Reading Progress

 Corrosion-resistant steels for the chemical industry

-What makes steel corrosion resistant
+What makes steel corrosion resistant?

 Why corrosion-resistant steels are important for the chemical industry